johandahlberg/arteria-incubation/README.md

  and [Docker Compose](https://docs.docker.com/compose/install/).

 Once you have that installed, ensure that you have Make installed (should be available from your favorite package manager).
-Then you can get the sytem up and running by executing the following command:
+Then you can get the system up and running by executing the following command:

 ```